 Focus on increasing linguistic proficiency through study of cultural products, values, and belief systems as they pertain to relationships of power throughout the Spanish-speaking world.
-Prerequisite: SPN 370 or equivalent. ()
+Prerequisite: SPN 370 or equivalent. (\)

-SPN 431 Topics in U.S. Latina/o Literature 3(3-0)
+SPN 431 Topics in U.S. Latinx Literature 3(3-0)

-Focus on increasing linguistic proficiency through study of selected works, themes, genres or periods in U.S. Latina/o Literature.
+Focus on increasing linguistic proficiency through study of selected works, themes, genres or periods in U.S. Latinx Literature.
 Taught in Spanish.
-Prerequisite: SPN 370 or equivalent. () Repeatable (6)
+Prerequisite: SPN 370 or equivalent. (\) Repeatable (6)